 United States: Creating a parallel structure within the government may not always be the most practical way to address grievances.
 It seems that clear processes and opportunities to appeal a decision generally is important so that a decision is appropriately ripe for review as an international claim.
 A separate process that may not be able to remedy an improper government measure may not ultimately add any real benefit to dispute mitigation.
 In other words, it may not simply be ensuring that an investor can voice its grievance, but that public entities are equipped to provide some opportunity to remedy a measure or decision that may be improperly made.

 17. Timing is an important factor in preventing a grievance from escalating into a dispute.
 The earlier problems are addressed, the higher the likelihood for a solution.
-A grievance mechanism provides investors that have been negatively affected with a process to voice their concerns.
+A grievance mechanism provides investors who consider themselves to have been negatively affected with a process to voice their concerns.
 It allows investors to lodge complaints, for example, with regard to the denial of a permit by a municipal authority or about possible negative consequences of proposed changes to a regulation.

 Comments

 Argentina: This section should explain how investor grievance mechanisms would be combined with dispute resolution systems provided for in the respective treaties, laws or contracts.
 Argentina considers that it is necessary to clarify this situation.